matusoff/Amazon/README.md

 ## Configuration

-- **Notification Settings:** Configure email or SMS notifications by editing the `config.yaml` file with your preferences.
+- **Notification Settings:** Configure email or SMS notifications.
-- **Frequency of Updates:** Adjust how often the tool checks for updates by modifying the `schedule` parameter in the `config.yaml` file.
+- **Frequency of Updates:** Adjust how often the tool checks for updates by modifying the `time.sleep` parameter.

 ## License